joeprisk/JAMstack-recipes/site/content/recipes/apple-cinnamon-muffins.md

 ---
 1. Preheat oven to 190C (375F/Gas 5) & Line 12 cup muffin tray.
 2. In a large mixing bowl mix together the flour, sugar, baking powder and cinnamon.
-3. Then add the melted butter/Coconut oil, milk, eggs and apple stir until combined do not over mix.
+3. Then add the melted butter/Coconut oil, milk, eggs, vanilla and apple stir until combined do not over mix.
 4. Spoon into the muffin cases and bake for 25-30 minutes at 200C until golden brown.
 5. Let cool for 5 minutes before removing from the pan, then cool on a wire rack.